Can You Stop Weight Loss Injections After Losing Weight? What Happens to Your Body

 The goal is to transition safely while maintaining results:

 Yes, you can stop weight loss injections after reaching your goal, but it requires planning, awareness, and a shift to sustainable lifestyle habits.
 By tapering carefully, maintaining structured nutrition, and supporting your mental and emotional relationship with food, you can preserve your results long term.
-Remember, the injections were a tool—but the real work for lasting weight maintenance comes from building habits that last a lifetime.
+Keep in mind that these injections were a tool, but the real work for lasting weight maintenance comes from building habits that last a lifetime.

 About Dr Nick Fuller